404Nikhil/CipherFork/README.md

-# ThreadCrypt: A Concurrent File Encryption Utility
+# CipherFork: A Concurrent File Encryption Utility

-ThreadCrypt is a command-line tool written in C++ that encrypts or decrypts all files within a specified directory using a simple substitution cipher.
+CipherFork is a command-line tool written in C++ that encrypts or decrypts all files within a specified directory using a simple substitution cipher.
 This project serves as a practical example of file I/O, inter-process communication using shared memory, and robust process synchronization in a modern C++ application.

 ## Features